What happens at a Sikh funeral?

 For instance, it’s common for Sikhs to come together and read the Guru Granth Sahib – the Sikh holy book.
 This reading might take place in one three-day session or separate sessions over a longer period.

-How long are Sikh funeral services?
+How long does a Sikh funeral last?

 This depends on how you define a Sikh funeral.
 The prayer ceremony before cremation is what people usually mean when they say ‘Sikh funeral’.
 This usually lasts between 30 minutes and an hour.